CEGEP: Programs

+General program

-Technical program
+Professional program

-Quebec colleges also offer three-year technical programs for students who wish to pursue a skilled trade.
-Unlike the pre-university programs, these are not preparation for university, although this does not prevent a student from attending a university afterwards.
-The technical programs also lead to a DEC.
-Examples of such technical programs are Industrial Electronics, Architectural Technology, Nursing, Building Engineering Technology, Computer Science, and Theatre.
+Quebec colleges also offer three-year professional programs for students who wish to pursue a skilled trade.
+Unlike the academic programs, these are not preparation for university, although this does not prevent a student from attending a university afterwards.
+The professional programs also lead to a DEC.
+Examples of such professional programs are Industrial Electronics, Architectural Technology, Nursing, Building Engineering Technology, Computer Science, and Theatre.
 Though those programs can also lead to the university, they are geared towards immediate employment after completion.

 Adult continuing education programs are also offered at colleges.
 Many of those programs lead to a college certificate (Attestation of College Studies (ACS), : Attestation d'études collégiales—AEC), which is similar to a DEC but does not include the core curriculum.
 This certificate is delivered by a college's continuing education department, while a diploma is issued by the Ministry of Education, Recreation, and Sport of Quebec (later renamed The Ministry of Education and Higher Education, Ministère de l'Éducation et de l'Enseignement Supérieur in French).

 In addition, the majority of the province's thirty-one "Technology Transfer Centres" have been established by CEGEPs.
 At these centres, applied research is carried out in a specific field in cooperation with industrial partners.